Threadstone-Wiki/Threadstone-Wiki/pages/falling-block/gravity-affected-block.md

-This page is about gravity-affected blocks and falling block entities.
+This page is about gravity-affected blocks.

 # Introduction
 Sand, gravel, anvils and dragon eggs are gravity-affected blocks.
 Dragon eggs are an unusual gravity-affected block because they do not inherit from the FallingBlock class from which sand, gravel and anvils inherit.